Case Study: Food Media

 Events & iterations

-We are hosting regular food media town halls open to the wider food media community to ensure those working in the industry have ready access to editorial leadership and provide real-time feedback on new changes.
+We also host food media town halls that are open to the wider food media community to ensure those working in the industry have ready access to editorial leadership and provide real-time feedback on new changes.

-We are also continuing to conduct additional Salons with new editors in other publications and verticals to update our first toolkit and write a second, Toolkit for Implementing Systematic Changes Towards Equitable Representation in Food Media.
+We are also continuing to conduct additional Salons with new editors in other publications and verticals to update our first toolkit and finish a second, Toolkit for Implementing Systematic Changes Towards Equitable Representation in Food Media.

 We are working privately with various food media organizations to host internal workshops and create new company-wide guidelines, milestones, documentation regarding equity in both people and content.